-In addition to the revision notes for Work and Energy.
-Types of Energy on this page, you can also access the following Work, Energy and Power learning resources for Work and Energy.
-Types of Energy
+In addition to the revision notes for Units.
+Systems of Units.
+Fundamental and Derived SI Units on this page, you can also access the following Units and Measurements learning resources for Units.
+Systems of Units.
+Fundamental and Derived SI Units

-In these revision notes for Work and Energy.
-Types of Energy, we cover the following key points:
+In these revision notes for Units.
+Systems of Units.
+Fundamental and Derived SI Units, we cover the following key points:

 In Physics, a unit is a widely accepted standard of measurement.

 A correct result of a measurement must contain two elements: the magnitude of measurement (the numerical value) and the unit of measurement.